Wanin International Headquarters

 Wanin International Headquarters (網銀國際總部 (Wǎngyín guójì zǒngbù)), is an under-construction, 150.5 m, 28-storey skyscraper office building located in Xitun District, Taichung, Taiwan.
 Construction of the building began in June 2022.
-Upon completion in 2025, the building will serve as the new headquarters for Wanin International, a Taiwanese video game developer based in Taichung.
+Upon its estimated completion date in 2025, the building will serve as the new headquarters for Wanin International, a Taiwanese video game developer based in Taichung.
+As of late 2025, completion of the project is now expected for October 2026.

+The design for the building has been nominated for a Better Future World Design award.